elixir-web/weber/README.md

  * Execute `mix compile` in the weber directory.
  * Create new project with: `mix weber /home/user/testWeberApplication`

 Now go to the `/home/user/testWeberApplication` and execute there: `mix deps.get && mix compile`.
-Make `sudo chomd +x ./start.sh` and after it you can try to run your testWeberApplication with:
+Then you can try to run your testWeberApplication with:

 ```
 ./start.sh